stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - Information to customize the user consent screen
 - Redirect URIs associated to your instances of itsme(r) services.

-(Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App.)
+<aside class="success"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>
 You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.)
 - JWKSet URL, and associated SSL/TLS certificate